 Livingston County, MO manslaughter defense lawyer.
 Facing a manslaughter charge in Livingston County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Livingston County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

-That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Livingston County, MO on your side from the start.
-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
-With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Livingston County and throughout Missouri.
+You need a strong, experienced manslaughter defense attorney in Livingston County, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in Livingston County and across Missouri, we know how to fight, and win, cases like yours.

 Cases Handled